mirceaulinic/mirceaulinic.github.io/_posts/2017-07-06-napalm-install-formula.md

 subtitle: The easy way
 ---

 In one of my previous posts, I have presented [how to install NAPALM and Salt](https://mirceaulinic.net/2017-03-14-install-saltstack/).
-While Salt can be installed directly from the [SaltStack Repo](https://repo.saltstack.com/), very easy, using [Salt Bootstrap](https://docs.saltstack.com/en/latest/topics/tutorials/salt_bootstrap.html), NAPALM required more steps and there are a few [system dependencies](http://napalm.readthedocs.io/en/latest/installation/index.html#dependencies) you may need to consider.
+While Salt can be installed directly from the [SaltStack Repo](https://repo.saltstack.com/), very easy, using [Salt Bootstrap](https://docs.saltstack.com/en/latest/topics/tutorials/salt_bootstrap.html), NAPALM requires more steps and there are a few [system dependencies](http://napalm.readthedocs.io/en/latest/installation/index.html#dependencies) you may need to consider.
 For Salt users there's an easier way to get everything installed using one simple command.

 Salt Forumlas
 -------------